 For example, electric truck company Nikola went public via SPAC in March 2020, despite not earning any revenue in 2019 and lacking a clearly viable truck model.
 It saw its market cap jump to $29B — higher than Ford‘s — before its CEO and chairman resigned and the SEC opened an investigation into the company for fraud.

-Stories like this could taint the reputation of SPACs in the future, potentially pushing other companies away from the structure.
+Stories like these tend to taint the reputation of SPACs, pushing other companies away from the structure.
+This contributed to a precipitous drop in the number of completed SPACs in Q1’22.

 Supply of target companies